-V. Plan for Dissemination: Include a statement of your intent to present your work at an IAMSE Meeting within 3 years of the award start date.
+V. Plan for Dissemination: Include a statement of your intent to present your work at an IAMSE Conference within 3 years of the award start date.

-- The Educational Scholarship Committee will review the grant submissions, make final decisions, and present the grant awardee(s) to the IAMSE Executive Board.
+- The Student Professional Development Committee will review the grant submissions, make final decisions, and present the grant awardee(s) to the IAMSE Executive Board.
 Reviewers may not be mentors of the proposals under consideration.

-- Funded proposals will be announced via email, and at the 2018 IAMSE meeting.
+- Funded proposals will be announced via email, and at the IAMSE annual conference.

 Grant applications will be reviewed based on the following criteria:

-- The project is relevant to the mission of IAMSE.
+- The project is innovative and relevant to the mission of IAMSE.

 - The project includes a clear statement of project goals and objectives.